Panagiotis897/Speedometer-script/README.md

 # Speedometer-script

-if your gear meter is not properly aligned with the speedometer, you can adjust the values and in that way you can fix this issue
+If your gear meter is not properly aligned with the speedometer, you can adjust the values and in that way you can fix this issue.

                   WARNING

 DO NOT ADJUST THE CODE IN FXMANIFEST.LUA FILE.
 IN THAT CASE THE SCRIPT WONT WORK PROPERLY.